microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 delete the resource group in order to remove all the created resources at any time.

 You will need to select a subscription and region to deploy the Resource Group to and to supply an admin username and password and unique name for both machines.
-For simplicity, both machines will be created using Standard A2 size.
+The Puppet Master will be a Standard D2_V2 while the partsmrp machine will be a Standard A2.

 Make sure you make a note of the region as well as the usernames and passwords for the machines.
 Allow about 10 minutes for deployment and then another 10 minutes for the Puppet Master to configure Puppet.